knskito/startbahn_specifications/README.md

 All users can

-1. follow accounts
+* follow accounts
-2. edit their own profile
+* edit their own profile
-3. thumb up or down reviews
+* thumb up or down reviews
-4. search Startbahn
+* search Startbahn
-5. mark works,reviews,threads and events
+* mark works,reviews,threads and events
+* post comments
+* make or read threads in Forum
-6. read works,reviews,threads and events
+* post or read events
+* send invitations
-7. quit Startbahn
+* quit Startbahn

 General accounts can
-* change General Accounts to artist,reviewer or collector account Artist accounts can
+* change the accounts to artist, reviewer or collector account

+Artist accounts can
-* register works
+* register works and edit its infomation
+* put their works up for Primary Auction

 Reviewer accounts can
 * review works
+*

 Collector accounts can
-*
+* put their collections up for Primary Auction